Letters of Faith

 Wisdom to discern truth from lies, and to know adequately the plan of Elohim.

-Endurance to withstand tribulation – withstand the revealing of the “son of perdition”, and to patiently wait for the coming of the Master.
+Endurance to withstand tribulation; withstand the revealing of the “son of perdition”, and to patiently wait for the coming of the Master.

-Before discussing the last three adjectives that describe a Disciple: Being Dead to Self but alive unto YEHOSHUA, Being Imitators of Elohim, and Loving, I want to show you some other adjectives which describe what a Disciple is Not.
+Before discussing the last three adjectives that describe the Traits of a Disciple: Being Dead to Self but alive unto YEHOSHUA; Being Imitators of Elohim, and Loving, I want to show you some other adjectives that describe what a Disciple is Not.

 “For this is the will of Elohim, your sanctification; that you abstain from fornication; that each of you should know how to possess your own vessel in sanctification and honor, not in lustful passions, like the Gentiles who do not know Elohim; that none go beyond and defraud their brethren in any matter, because the Master avenges for all these things, just as we also forewarned and solemnly testified.
 For Elohim has not called us to uncleanness, but to purity.
 Those therefore, who reject this, are not rejecting man, but Elohim, who gives His Holy Spirit to you” (1 Thessalonians 4:3-8 ENB).